stephenslab/ipynb-website/README.md

 ## Tips for adapting this framework for your project

-+ The `release.sos` script will not automatically remove webpages that are no longer needed (e.g., after renaming a Jupyter notebook).
-You will need to delete these unused files manually.
++ You can add option `-J` to the command if you want to control the number of parallel processes that generate the notebook.
+For example `-J 8` uses 8 processes.

 + The `include_dir` setting in `config.yml` specifies the project
   subdirectories containing Jupyter notebooks to render into webpages.
-If no `index.ipynb` file is provided within a given subdirectory, an index with filename `_index.ipynb` will automatically be generated, and rendered as `_index.html`.
+If no `index.ipynb` file is provided within a given subdirectory, an index will automatically be generated that lists links to all notebooks under that directory.

 + There is also the option of adding a table of contents to each notebook by setting `notebook_toc: True` in `config.yml`.